winfunc/deepreasoning/README.md

 ## Overview

-DeepClaude is a high-performance LLM inference API that combines DeepSeek R1's Chain of Thought (CoT) reasoning capabilities with Anthropic Claude's creative and code generation prowess.
+DeepReasoning is a high-performance LLM inference API that combines DeepSeek R1's Chain of Thought (CoT) reasoning capabilities with Anthropic Claude's creative and code generation prowess.
 It provides a unified interface for leveraging the strengths of both models while maintaining complete control over your API keys and data.

 ## Features